 In the app, the Power BI administrator can use the Query Durations visual to determine the worst-performing datasets by sorting datasets by descending Average Duration.
 This visual also shows dataset query counts, so you can see how often the datasets are queried.

 The administrator can refer to the Query Duration Distribution visual, which shows an overall distribution of bucketed query performance (<= 30ms, 0-100ms) for the filtered time period.
 Generally, queries that take one second or less are considered responsive by most users.
 Queries that take longer tend to create a perception of bad performance.

 The Hourly Query Duration Distribution visual allows the Power BI administrator to identify one-hour periods when the capacity performance could have been perceived as poor.
 The larger the bar segments that represent query durations over one second, the larger the risk that users will perceive poor performance.

 The visual is interactive, and when a segment of the bar is selected, the corresponding Query Durations table visual on the report page is cross-filtered to show the datasets it represents.
 This cross-filtering allows the Power BI administrator to easily identify which datasets are responding slowly.

-Once the poor performing dataset in a specific one hour timespan is identified, the Power BI administrator can investigate whether poor performance is caused by an overloaded capacity, or due to a poorly designed dataset or report.
+After the poor-performing dataset in a specific one-hour time span is identified, the Power BI administrator can investigate whether poor performance is caused by an overloaded capacity or due to a poorly designed dataset or report.
 They can refer to the Query Wait Times visual, and sort datasets by descending average query wait time.
-If a large percentage of queries is waiting, a high demand for the dataset is likely the cause of too many query waits.
+If a large percentage of queries is waiting, a high demand for the dataset is likely the cause of too many query delays.
 If the average query wait time is substantial (> 100 ms), it may be worth reviewing the dataset and report to see if optimizations can be made.
 For example, fewer visuals on given report pages or a DAX expression optimization.